 The Robertson First-Year Colloquium is a one-semester course taken during the Scholar’s first year.
 It provides a forum to discuss issues impacting society at large and ethical challenges facing today’s leaders.
 This course offers Scholars a chance to develop an ethical framework for leading and provides a unique, Robertson-only space to strengthen intellectual ties among the class.

-Scholars spend the summer after their first year living together and participating in community service internships in one of four locations in the United States: Atlanta (GA), Cleveland (MS), New Orleans (LA), or Whitesburg (KY).
+Scholars spend the summer after their first year living together and participating in community service internships in one of three locations in the United States: Cleveland (MS), New Orleans (LA), or Whitesburg (KY).
 This summer is designed to strengthen Scholars’ relationships with each other and to increase awareness of the social and economic challenges of various geographic regions in the US.
 The Community Summer begins on or close to June 1 and lasts at least eight weeks.

 During the second semester of their sophomore year, Scholars live and take classes on their sister campus.
 The Campus Switch is designed to build stronger educational and community ties between UNC-Chapel Hill and Duke, and to offer Scholars the opportunity to adjust to new situations and thrive in challenging environments.
 RSLP strives to build a community of students who are acclimated to the culture of both campuses, who regularly navigate between them, and who have a sense of allegiance to both universities.
 During and beyond the Campus Switch, Robertson Scholars serve as ambassadors of cross-campus collaboration and leadership.